parkermccurley/exercism-javascript/README.md

 # exercism
-A collection of solutions to exercism TDD challenges.
+A collection of solutions to exercism.io TDD challenges.